ajs-voices/the-first-vestige/scenes/046-the-real-problem.md

 The man smiled.
 “If that were the case you wouldn’t have bent so easily.
 There is a kink there I think.”

 I sighed.
-“There is, but I still don’t like to be controlled.y of you have tried lately.”
+“There is, but I still don’t like to be controlled.”

 He laughed and stood up with a flourishing bow.
 He reminded me of and I didn’t like it.
 “Alec Moretti.”
 He offered me his hand as he bent to one knee in a bow.
 “At your service.”